 Take a Walk in a Park

 Although busy and cramped, there are some beautiful parks to be found in London.
-A favourite of mine is the Kensington Gardens which holds the popular Peter Pan statue or Richmond Park which is home to free-roaming deer.
+A favourite of mine is visiting Kensington Gardens which holds the popular Peter Pan statue or Richmond Park which is home to free-roaming deer.
 Hyde Park is a famous choice for many; particular over the Christmas holidays when it is transformed into Winter Wonderland, a free attraction with the various gift and food markets along with fairground rides, ice skating rinks, a Christmas Circus and an Ice Kingdom.

 Greenwich Park offers some stunning views across the River Thames.
 Regent’s Park provides a beautiful rose garden, open-air theatre, sporting areas and the London Zoo.
 There are some beautiful gardens to visit in the UK – take a picnic in the summer months and enjoy.